PankovSerhii/cinema-app/README.md

 - After running the application you will be redirected to login page.
 You can use:
     * username `admin@gmail.com` with password `1234` to login as admin,
     * username `user@gmail.com` with password `1234` to login as user.
-- You can use Postman to send requests.
+- You can use Postman to send requests and get response.